Bow Road, London E3

 The narthex is below the organ gallery, supported on two columns between three shallow pointed arches.
 The stair to the gallery is at the southwest corner.
 The organ by Norman, Hill & Beard came from Holloway Prison.
 The west window has a stained glass panel in the central multifoil depicting the Sacred Heart (c.1950s).
 (The cusps of the central multifoil are rounded rather than pointed as in Blount’s drawing for the window in the V&A, which may be due to the reconstruction.)
 The gallery front probably dates from the reconstruction, as it is less solid on Blount’s drawings, with a pierced balustrade and angel corbels.

 The aisleless, six-bay nave has an open, arch-braced roof, reconstructed after war damage.
 (The details of the struts above the collar beam vary from those in Blount’s drawings.)
 The north wall of the nave has a door to the porch with a small rose window above at the west, two tall lancets and three shorter ones.
 (On Blount’s drawings at the V&A, the north wall has four tall lancets, which may have been shortened for the later additions, like the lean-to confessional.)
 At the east end, two pointed arches lead to a small lobby (the former Sacred Heart chapel) with doors to confessionals (now used for storage) and the sacristy.
 The south wall has a door with a small rose window and four tall lancet windows above.
 At the southeast corner of the nave are a door to a confessional and an arch to a small porch to the south transept.
-(The latter was created in place of a second arch or door, of the same size to that leading to the confessional – as visible in figure 2.)
+(The latter was created in place of a second arch or door, of the same size as that leading to the confessional).
 The timber font is modern.

 On either side of the chancel arch are canopied stone niches with statues of St Joseph and Our Lady.
 Below them are statues of St Anthony and St Patrick.
-The five-sided stone and marble pulpit is set against the north side of the chancel arch.
-Compared to figure 2 it has been moved slightly to the west.
+The five-sided stone and marble pulpit is set against the north side of the chancel arch; it has been moved slightly to the west.
 The three-bay chancel is narrower than the nave and has an elaborate wooden rib vault.
 The corbels and capitals in the sanctuary and northeast chapel are elaborately carved with foliage and angels.
 The elaborate reredos was designed by Blount and made by Farmer & Brindley (installed 1874).
 Four canopied niches flanking the monstrance throne and the alabaster tabernacle have statues of St Dominic, St Hyacinth, St Catherine of Siena and St Rose of Lima.
 The frontal of the high altar depicts the Miracle of the Loaves and Fishes.
 The five-light Decorated east window was made by Hardman in 1901 and depicts Our Lady flanked by St Peter, St Catherine, St Thomas and St Patrick.
 The stone forward altar has some blind tracery and is modern.

 Three pointed arches on two polished Aberdeen granite columns lead into the Sacred Heart chapel to the north, facing towards the nuns’ choir (and which on the original plans is just a passage between the sacristies and the nave and in 1926 was a small Rosary chapel).
 The flat roof with skylights is supported by timber transverse arches on corbels.
 A door to the sacristy at the north is blocked.
 A central painted wooden altar has a statue of the Sacred Heart by Mayer of Munich.
 This was originally placed at the east end of what is now the lobby to the sacristy (described by Evinson as ‘north transept’).
 It was moved when in its place an arch was opened to the north chapel.
 On either side of the altar are shallow niches with hood moulds – possibly former windows blocked by the sacristy extension – which now hold statues of angels.
 The chapel also contains two sections of stone and marble altar rails.
 Beside the arch to the west is a marble plaque to the Rev. W. O’Brien (parish priest 1921-26).